 What’s unexpected: Firms work hard to select the right (best) team for a job (despite internal politics).
 But who does the client think constitutes the right team for them?
 On what information do they draw to form that opinion?
 And in what forum in the firm can they safely express their views?

-beaton recommends: To eliminate moments of misery in the key interactions during the Onboarding and scoping phase, explore how you can assure the client that your team is the right one for them.
+beaton recommends: To improve CX during the Onboarding and scoping phase, explore how you can assure the client that your team is the right one for them.
 And ask them for feedback so that you can deal with any dissonance they are feeling.

 Increasing Excellent CX and avoiding Poor CX both contribute to profitable growth.